Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Exclusions

-International airfare; passport and visa expenses; government arrival and departure taxes not mentioned above; meals ashore unless otherwise specified; baggage, cancellation, interruption and medical travel insurance—strongly recommended; excess-baggage fees on international flights; mandatory waterproof pants for Zodiac cruising, or any other gear not mentioned; laundry, bar, massage services and other personal charges unless specified; phone and internet charges; additional overnight accommodation; optional adventure activities; transfer from the hotel to the airport at the end of the expedition; voluntary gratuity at the end of the voyage for shipboard staff and crew; arrival and departure transfers, except where explicitly stated.
+International airfare; passport and visa expenses; government arrival and departure taxes not mentioned above; meals ashore unless otherwise specified; baggage, cancellation, interruption and medical travel insurance—strongly recommended; excess-baggage fees on international flights; mandatory waterproof pants for Zodiac cruising, or any other gear not mentioned; laundry, bar, massage services and other personal charges unless specified; phone charges; additional overnight accommodation; optional adventure activities; transfer from the hotel to the airport at the end of the expedition; voluntary gratuity at the end of the voyage for shipboard staff and crew; arrival and departure transfers, except where explicitly stated.

 Payment & Cancellation

 In order to confirm this trip, a deposit of 25% of the total trip cost is required per person at time of booking.
 The balance of the trip price is due 120 days before the departure date.
-Special holiday payment and cancellation terms apply.
+Special holiday payment and cancellation terms may apply.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

-179 to 120 days – 100% of deposit
+Up to 120 days – 100% of deposit

-119 to 90 days – 50% of total trip cost
+119 to 90 days – 75% of total trip cost

-59 to 0 days – 100% of total trip cost
+89 to 0 days – 100% of total trip cost

 Terms & Conditions